 - These required letters should be submitted through the AMCAS Letter Services by August 31st.
 We realize that some pre-health committees will submit their letters after the August 31st date, and that will be fine, however, your application will be considered incomplete until your required letters are submitted.
 Please remember that it is your responsibility to make sure that you designate UNC School of Medicine as one the schools to receive your letters.
 If you have questions on how to do this please contact AMCAS directly, or refer to the online AMCAS Instruction Manual.

 - Applicants may submit a maximum of three optional letters in addition to the required letters.
-These optional letters must be submitted by December 31st.
+These optional letters must be submitted no later than December 31st.
 Optional letters must also be submitted through the AMCAS Letter Service

-- Interviews will be conducted between September and February on Mondays,Tuesdays, and Wednesdays.
+- Interviews will be conducted between September and February on Monday, Tuesday, and Wednesday.
 We do not offer weekend or regional interviews.

 - If you are selected to be interviewed the Interview Coordinator will contact you via email regarding scheduling.

 - Our goal is to give your application thorough consideration and then let you know about the outcome of your application as quickly as possible.
 After your interview, the Admissions Committee members will meet to review and discuss your application.

 - Applications are under continuous review allowing some admissions to be made throughout the interviewing season until the class is filled.

 - All other final decisions notifications including acceptance, wait-list, and the unsuccessful applicants after interview will be sent to applicants by early April.